 After years of failures trying to get bubbles to freeze I ended up learning a LOT about how to make this happen successfully.

 First, temperature is your friend and your enemy.
 You need to keep everything cold and that is why we needed to create our bubble blaster.
-The air in our lungs is too warm and the difference in temperature between the air outside and the air we blow out of our lungs is too great and leads to breaking.
+If you try to blow bubbles, the air in our lungs is too warm and the difference in temperature between the air outside and the air we blow out of our lungs is too great and leads to breaking.
 Remember warm air expands!
 So when you blow into the bubble juice, what is that warm air going to do?
 Expand and break your bubble!

 That is also why we want to chill our bubble juice, to bring it closer to the outside temperature.